Collection rates for Council Tax and non-domestic rates in England, 2022 to 2023 (revised)

 [note e] The introduction of the Covid Additional Relief Fund (CARF) in 2021-22 required authorities to adjust their payment figures for this financial year and to show any credits as payments as in respect of the subsequent billing year.

-[note f] Local authorities have reported that there has been an increase in arrears recovery activity for both council taxes and non-domestic rates following the COVID-19 pandemic.
+[note f] Local authorities have reported that there has been an increase in arrears recovery activity for both council taxes and non-domestic rates following the Covid-19 pandemic.

 [r] The 2021 to 2022 figures have been revised since the previous publication following receipt of Gosport’s Q4 2021 to 2022 data replacing imputed figures.

-Details of the receipts of both council tax and non-domestic rates at local authority level can be found on the DLUHC website via Live tables on local government finance.
+Details of the receipts of both council tax and non-domestic rates at local authority level can be found on the DLUHC website via Live tables on local government finance

 5. Collection rates: 2018-19 to 2022-23

 The in-year collection rate is the amount of council tax (or non-domestic rates) due for the financial year that was received by 31 March of the year in question shown as a percentage of the net collectable debit in respect of that year’s council tax (or non-domestic rates).
 In other words, it is the amount of council tax (or non-domestic rates) collected by 31 March shown as a percentage of the total amount that local authorities would have collected if everyone liable had paid what they were supposed to.
-It includes prepayments that have been made in respect of the current year but does not include the payment of any arrears received in respect of previous years, nor any prepayments made in the year for future years.
+It includes prepayments that have been made in respect of the current year but does not include the payment of any arrears received in respect of previous years, nor any prepayments made during the year for future years.

-Tables 2 and 3 show in-year collection rates over the past 5 years for council tax and non-domestic rates respectively, while Table 4a and Table 4b show how the collection rate is derived for 2022-23 for each.
+Tables 2 and 3 show in-year collection rates over the past five years for council tax and non-domestic rates respectively, while Table 4a and Table 4b show how the collection rate is derived for 2022-23 for each.
 Table 5 shows the net collectable debit over the past 5 years for both.

 5.1 Council tax